XuanchenLin/NanUI/docs/en-US/resource-handler-data-services.md

 **PassportService**

 This example simulates a user login request.
-The front end submits the login information through the POST method, and uses the JSON deserialization method `DeserializeObjectFromJson` of the `ResourceRequest` object to deserialize the submitted data to the ʻUserInfo` type, and then simulates a delay of 2000 After milliseconds, the result of successful login is returned.
+The front end submits the login information through the POST method, and uses the JSON deserialization method `DeserializeObjectFromJson` of the `ResourceRequest` object to deserialize the submitted data to the `UserInfo` type, and then simulates a delay of 2000 After milliseconds, the result of successful login is returned.

 ```C#
 using NetDimension.NanUI.DataServiceResource;